Top NYC High Schools that are Smaller in Size

 Q&A

-Does this affect college eligibility?
+Does not taking the regents affect college eligibility?

 Not at all.
 First of all most states don’t even have Regents, and colleges really don’t seem to care about them that much.